 In 2007, two more Varian 735 ICPs and three more Perkin Elmer Sciex ELAN 9000s were added in Ancaster.
 A new Panalytical Expert Pro XRD system was installed and a new Panalytical Axios Advanced XRF was commissioned.
 A third Panalytical Axios Advanced XRF was added in 2009.

 Sample preparation facilities in Happy Valley-Goose Bay, Labrador and Fredericton, New Brunswick for rock and soils became fully operational in June 2007.
 In August 2007 the new high-volume sample preparation-fire assay laboratory became fully operational in Tumeremo, Venezuela.
-This facility is headed by Kevin Gomez.

 In 2008, a new carbon sulphur analyzer, additional fume hoods and AA capacity was added to the laboratory in Mongolia.
 A new coal laboratory was also commissioned.

 In 2008, our new full-service lab became fully operational in Thunder Bay, Ontario.
 This facility provides large volume sample preparation, fire assay with both gravimetric and atomic absorption, as well as multielement ICP analysis and assays.
 Additional sample preparation and ICP capabilities were also added in 2008.
 2010 and 2011 saw a major expansion with the acquisition of an additional 36,000 sq. ft. of space which allowed us to centralize the Thunder Bay lab facilities into the new modern lab with greatly expanded wet chemistry and instrumental capabilities.
 Two new PE-Sciex Elan 9000 ICP/MS were added as well as two new Panalytical Axios Advanced XRFs, two more Agilent 735 ICPs (now 4) and a thrid Varian 240 AAS.